Overview

 Additional Entry Requirements

-Applicants must have completed Ulster Foundation HLA Degree 40% Pass in all taught level 5 modules (HLA level 4 and 5) OR have significant experience in the hospitality industry at supervisory/management level.
+Applicants must have completed Ulster Foundation HLA Degree 40% Pass in all taught level 5 modules (HLA level 4 and 5) OR have five years experience in the hospitality industry at supervisory/management level.
 Applicants not having the general entry requirements may be admitted on the basis of APEL (Accreditation for Prior Experience and Learning).

 Exemptions and transferability